Passionatecricketer/ML-Problems/README.md

 #Twitter Sentiment Analysis

---> Analysis of tweets using nlp
+--> Analysis of tweets(Spam or Ham) using nlp

+#Iris-Classification

+--> Classification practice to predict flower type on inbuilt iris dataset